There’s no sugarcoating it: Parenting a newborn is hard.

 - They’re overstimulated

 Sometimes in our ongoing quest for an “easy bedtime” we can go overboard on the rocking and singing.
-Instead of putting your baby at ease it could have overstimulated them and be keeping them awake.
+Instead of putting your baby at ease it could have overstimulated and may be keeping them awake.

-How to calm a stressed baby
+Techniques to soothe a crying baby

 Used to the sound of babies crying?
 It’s their way of communicating with you and the world around them.
 That’s not to say that it’s not distressing, especially if it happens a lot.